hridigital/british-army-officers-public/readme.txt

 sqlite3 british-army-officers.db
 # SELECT aidkey, COUNT(*) c FROM link GROUP BY aidkey HAVING c > 1; # Check that no aidkeys have more than one link
 .read sql/link-hydrate.sql
-.read sql/new-appointments.sql # Uses simple rules to determine if unlinked rows are likely to actually be newly appointed officers
+.read sql/new-appointments.sql # Uses simple rules to determine if unlinked rows are likely to be newly appointed officers and marks them accordingly.
 SELECT link_category, COUNT(*) FROM link GROUP BY link_category;
 # -1   Manually Confirmed	6,893
 # 0    High					340,833